drozdovapb/mt_genome_benchmark/README.md

 * [bedtools2](https://github.com/arq5x/bedtools2)

 2. You can use additional tools by specifying the full path to the script.
 However, you can also add the script to the PATH variable and then use only its name to launch it.
 [Here](https://askubuntu.com/questions/540344/add-custom-script-to-path) is the instruction on how to do it.

+   P.S.
+The universal assembler scripts use the computer resource monitor monitor_PPID2407_2.sh.
+If you want it to run during the assembly process, it must be added to the PATH variable.

 3. Next, for each of the assemblers, it is necessary to download the universal launch script from the namesake folders of this repository or from the link below and save it in your folders named after the assemblers.

 * [universal_script_MITObim.sh](https://github.com/drozdovapb/mt_genome_benchmark/blob/main/1_assembly/MITObim/universal_script_MITObim.sh)